UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 * We also analyzed the collection’s contents to see if there was any content about his experimentation on enslaved women.
 We did not find any, and we made that absence of information clear.
 “Sims also discussed the sale of enslaved persons, but the papers do not include any documentation of the experimental gynecological and cancer surgeries he conducted on enslaved women.”

 ## Remediation guidelines
-Remediation goal: repair description such that it is accessible, equitable, and helpful.
+Remediation goal: repair description to make it more accessible, equitable, and helpful.

 **Shared definitions:**
 *	Accessible: the description does not assume insider knowledge, contexts are explained
-*	Equitable:  we will center what we know of the enslaved people as best we can.
+*	Equitable:  we will center what we know of the enslaved people as best we can and remove venerative language about white people.
 *	Helpful: sources about enslaved people are featured prominently

-**Meta tags in EAD**
+**EAD tag revisions**
-1. Update `<revision>`: Updated for Conscious Editing of [all that apply: collection overview, subject headings, biographical note, scope and content, and contents list] by [Name].
+1. Update `<revision>`: Updated for Conscious Editing of [all that apply: collection overview, subject headings, biographical note, scope and content, and contents list] by [Your Name].

 2. Update `<processinfo>`
 * [Conscious Editing Work](https://library.unc.edu/reckoning/conscious-editing-initiative/) by: [Name], [month year].
 Updated [collection overview, subject headings, biographical note, scope and content, and container list].
 * Add racial identity statement if it is not already there.

 **Collection overview:**
 This is a balancing act of centering what we know about Black people without misrepresenting the extent of the documentation available.
-In this phase of remediation we are decentering whiteness, but not eliminating existing description about the white family that is still useful.
+In this phase of remediation we are decentering whiteness by removing venerative language, but not eliminating existing description about the white family that is still useful.
 *	Move biographical info from 545 tags to the 520; delete 545 tags.
 *	Reduce/remove as much biographical information as possible.
 In family papers, individual names should be few if any (they can still appear in the subject headings).
 Remove venerative language (e.g., prosperous, prominent, planter) and edit as needed.
 If "prominence" should be conveyed, try "politically and socially influential," or other language that speaks more directly to the power than "prominence."
 *	Add racial identity to the white family.
 *	Acknowledge existence of enslaved people and their relationship to the white family that they are living alongside of in the first sentence.

-	- [Jackson and Prince Family](https://finding-aids.lib.unc.edu/00371/): The papers of Jackson, Prince, and Cobb families of Athens, Macon, and other locations in Georgia, and the Rootes family of Fredericksburg, Va., document the lives of white plantation owning families and the people enslaved by them on Halscot Plantation outside Athens, Ga.; Cookshay Plantation in Chambers County, Ala.; and other plantations in Bibb and Baker counties, Ga.
+	- [Jackson and Prince Family](https://finding-aids.lib.unc.edu/00371/): The papers of Jackson, Prince, and Cobb families of Athens, Macon, and other locations in Georgia, and the Rootes family of Fredericksburg, Va., document the lives of white plantation-owning families and the people enslaved by them on Halscot Plantation outside Athens, Ga.; Cookshay Plantation in Chambers County, Ala.; and other plantations in Bibb and Baker counties, Ga.

 *	Acknowledge plantation was based on enslaved labor.
 	  - [David Outlaw](https://finding-aids.lib.unc.edu/01534/): David Outlaw, a white farmer and a Whig member of Congress from 1847 to 1853, owned a farm near Windsor in Bertie County, N.C., whose operations included the forced labor of enslaved people.
 George, an enslaved person, managed the farm in David Outlaw's absence.

 *	Acknowledge when Black people are the creators of the documentation and when they are represented from white people’s perspective (which is most often the case)
     - [Elliott and Gonzalez Family](https://finding-aids.lib.unc.edu/01009/): Enslaved people are represented in bills of sale and lists of enslaved people.
 There are also a few letters written by enslaved people and several more about them, especially their labor and acts of resistance to slavery, from the perspective of white family members.

 *	Recenter any available information about Black people to the first couple of sentences after the initial statement about who is documented in the collection.
     - William Alexander Hoke (https://finding-aids.lib.unc.edu/00345/) Topics include the buying and selling of enslaved people; human trafficking, then called "hiring out"; abolitionism; reminiscences about Julia, a nurse formerly enslaved by the family; Reconstruction era terrorism, including references to activities of the Ku Klux Klan; and Black membership at St. Luke's Church in Lincolnton, N.C.
-Other topics include
+Other topics include...
 *	Add plantation names that appear in container list, even if minor.
 *   Add formats (deeds, indentures, wills, lists of enslaved people, estate papers, ledgers, whatever records document lives of enslaved people).
-    - Mary Hunter Kennedy (https://finding-aids.lib.unc.edu/03242/): Enslaved people are represented in bills of sale and work contracts that evidence human trafficking, and in the contested will of Christopher Houston (1737-1844), the anti-slavery patriarch who upon his death manumitted the people he enslaved.
+	- [Mary Hunter Kennedy](https://finding-aids.lib.unc.edu/03242/): Enslaved people are represented in bills of sale and work contracts that evidence human trafficking, and in the contested will of Christopher Houston (1737-1844), the anti-slavery patriarch who upon his death manumitted the people he enslaved.

 **Subject headings**

-*	Add the universal: Slavery--United States--History--19th century—Sources and/or Slavery--United States—History—18th century--Sources
-*	Add other format related headings
-    - Slave bills of sale--[geographic location].
-    - Enslaved persons--[geographic location]--Registers.
-*	Add plantation names (see Plantation heading construction); do not crete a heading for anything that is really iffy to verify
-*	Domestic terrorism—United States—History—19th century (for Reconstruction era violence
+See [Slavery era headings](https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/slavery%20era%20headings.md) for the universal heading that we are assigning to all slavery era collections, other suggested headings relating to formats and related topics, and instructions for plantation heading construction.

 **Biographical note:**
     For now, just do some basic editing